sjmulder/nostt/README.md

 If no *page* argument is given, nostt runs interactively.

-See the manual page for more details.
+See the manual page for more details: `man nostt`.

 Known issues
 ------------